Skip to main content

 • Random initialization: How do random weight matrices at initialization affect signal propagation, gradient flow, and learning dynamics?
 The eigenspectrum of random weight matrices (described by the Marchenko-Pastur law for i.i.d. entries, or by more refined results for structured random matrices) determines whether signals explode, vanish, or propagate stably through deep networks [@pennington2017nonlinear, @louart2018random].

 • Networks with random weights: What is the expected behavior of randomly initialized networks before any training?
-Surprisingly, even untrained random networks have useful properties: they can separate linearly inseparable classes (with high probability), and their random features can approximate any continuous function (by the Johnson-Lindenstrauss property applied to the function space).
+Surprisingly, even untrained random networks have useful properties: they can separate linearly inseparable classes (with high probability), and their random features can approximate any continuous function (random Fourier features approximate shift-invariant kernels via Bochner's theorem, and the resulting kernel machines are universal approximators (Rahimi & Recht, 2007)).

 • Randomized training procedures: How do dropout, stochastic depth, data augmentation, and stochastic gradient descent improve generalization?
 Each of these introduces controlled randomness into training, and their effectiveness can be analyzed through the lens of regularization theory, Bayesian inference, and noise stability.